The Festivals of the Jewish People

 The Wedding Feast

 It is customary that the couples who accompany the groom and bride to the Chupah, both the men and the women, should circle the groom (seven times) together with the bride.
-After the groom and bride drink from the cup of wine over which the Sheva Berachot are recited, under the Chupah, it is given to someone to finish.
+After the groom and bride drink from the cup of wine over which the Sheva Berachot is recited under the Chupah, it is given to someone to finish.
 Then the groom breaks it with his right foot.
 During the week of rejoicing following the wedding, the groom or bride should try not to go alone, even in each other's company.
-Another person should always escort them.
+Another person should always escort them. |

 Revelation 19:9 Then the angel said to me, "Write: 'Blessed are those who are invited to the wedding supper of the Lamb!'"
 And he added, "These are the true words of God."

 This seven-day festival has a Sabbath on the first day.
-On the eighth day we celebrate Shimini Atzeret.
+On the eighth day we celebrate Shemini Atzeret.
 HaShem commanded that we spend these seven days in a temporary dwelling place, which is like a bridal chamber.
 This feast is known as the feast of our joy, and was the most joyful of the feasts.
 On the first day of this feast, Yeshua was born, on the eighth He was circumcised.
+In the succah we have the exalted guests, even as we have guests at a wedding feast.
+In the synagogue we circle the Torah seven times on Hoshana Rabbah, just as the bride circles the groom. |

 In light of the prophetic Biblical festivals, one can begin to appreciate Yeshua, the Master of Nazareth, as one that observed the Biblical festivals because he knew the deep significance each prophetic festival has in the relationship of HaShem with Israel.
 HaShem, most blessed be He, created seasons and times.
-These wonderful times are provided by our Creator to project into the world a holistic experience of HaShem’s will for all times and seasons.
+These wonderful times are provided by our Creator to project into the world a holistic prophetic experience of HaShem's will for all times and seasons.

-Kohelet (Ecclesiastes) 1:9 The thing that hath been, it is that which shall be; and that which is done is that which shall be done: and there is no new thing under the sun.
+Kohelet (Ecclesiastes) 1:9 The thing that has been, it is that which shall be; and that which is done is that which shall be done: and there is no new thing under the sun.

 CONCLUSION

-To conclude. - If the statistics are right, the Jews constitute but one per cent. of the human race.
+If the statistics are right, the Jews constitute but one per cent. of the human race.
 It suggests a nebulous dim puff of star-dust lost in the blaze of the Milky Way.
 Properly the Jew ought hardly to be heard of; but he is heard of, has always been heard of.
 He is as prominent on the planet as any other people, and his commercial importance is extravagantly out of proportion to the smallness of his bulk.
 His contributions to the world's list of great names in literature, science, art, music, finance, medicine, and abstruse learning are also away out of proportion to the weakness of his numbers.

-He has made a marvellous fight in this world, in all the ages; and has done it with his hands tied behind him.
+He has made a marvelous fight in this world, in all the ages; and has done it with his hands tied behind him.
 He could be vain of himself, and be excused for it.
 The Egyptian, the Babylonian, and the Persian rose, filled the planet with sound and splendor, then faded to dream-stuff and passed away; the Greek and the Roman followed, and made a vast noise, and they are gone; other peoples have sprung up and held their torch high for a time, but it burned out, and they sit in twilight now, or have vanished.

 The Jew saw them all, beat them all, and is now what he always was, exhibiting no decadence, no infirmities of age, no weakening of his parts, no slowing of his energies, no dulling of his alert and aggressive mind.
 All things are mortal but the Jew; all other forces pass, but he remains.
 What is the secret of his immortality?